-There are two laws that govern minimum wage in California: the Federal minimum wage and the State of California minimum wage.
-Currently, Federal minimum wage is set at $7.25 per hour as of July 24, 2009, under the Fair Labor Standards Act (FLSA).
-However, California has set its minimum wage at $9.00 per hour (set to increase to $10.00 per hour in 2016).
-Clearly, these laws contradict each other, so which one governs?
-Whenever a State law conflicts with a Federal law, the stricter standard is followed.
-California has imposed a more protective standard for employers by setting a higher minimum wage, which means that employers must follow the State standard and not the Federal standard.
+When a state law conflicts with a federal law, the stricter standard is followed.
+California has imposed a more protective standard for employers by setting a higher minimum wage, which means that employers must follow the state standard and not the federal standard.
 Minimum wage is applicable to both adult and minor laborers; employers are prohibited from paying a worker less than the minimum wage regardless of their age.

-Minimum wage laws are violated more commonly that we would all like to think.
+Minimum wage laws are violated more often than we would like to think.
 Unfortunately, not all employers are in compliance with the mandatory minimum wage requirements.
 Some common examples of minimum wage violations include, but are not limited to:

-- Paying a rate below the mandated minimum wage; OR
+- Paying a rate below the mandated minimum wage.

 - Deducting operating expenses from the employee’s wages, such as, the cost of uniforms, spills and breakage, cash register shortages, or equipment.

 These violations commonly occur in the service and manufacturing industries.
-These include restaurants and bars, healthcare and hospitals, agriculture, day cares, hotels, and textile manufacturing.
+These include restaurants and bars, healthcare facilities and hospitals, agriculture, day care centers, hotels and textile manufacturing.

 What is Overtime?

-California law requires that non exempt employees be paid one and one-half times their regular rate for any hours worked over eight (8) in one day or 40 hours in a week.
-Additionally, California law requires that non exempt employees be paid two (2) times their regular rate for hours worked beyond 12 in a day or over eight hours on the seventh day of work.
+California law requires that nonexempt employees be paid one and one-half times their regular rate for any hours worked over 8 in one day or 40 hours in a week.
+Additionally, California law requires that nonexempt employees be paid two times their regular rate for hours worked beyond 12 in a day or over 8 hours on the seventh day of work.

 What is an “Exempt” Employee?

 Employers may be exempt from the overtime requirement.
-When an employee earns more than $37,400 per year and spends more than half of their time working in administrative, executive, computer and information technologies, agriculture, or outside sales, they are exempt from the overtime requirement.
-In 2016, this exemption threshold will increase to $41,600.
+When an employee earns more than a certain amount per year and spends more than half of his or her time working in administrative, executive, computer and information technologies, agriculture, or outside sales, they are exempt from the overtime requirement.

 Under California law, the following professions are exempt from the overtime requirement, but not under Federal law: